seanpm2001/SeansLifeArchive_Images_Bit_City_-NimbleBit_Game-_Y2025/2025/05_May/20/README.md

 **185**

+- I returned to gameplay today, and had a long length session this week, playing for about 86 minutes.
+This was my third session of the year, and first session of the month.
+I played at night today.
+I enjoyed gameplay this week.
+- I rapidly made a lot of money today, making 1,540 bux today (starting with 1,720 bux, peaking at 2,195, spending 2,180 and ending with 1,080 bux)
+- I stayed in city 4 (Dusty Plains) today.
+I am increasingly considering going to the next city.
+I was going to do it today, but I felt like continuing with the current city longer.
+- I did not do any city upgrades today, although I did do 1 epic upgrade, increasing the large plane bonus chance by 10% for 2,180 bux.
+- There weren't any unstable ads today that would crash the game, and the game was running correctly today, with the shop being functional this time.
+- I did not upgrade my bank today.
+- I did not buy any new planes, cars, or boats today.
+- I decided not to level up to the next city yet, although the decision is getting closer.
+- I eventually wrapped up and quit. - 2025, Tuesday, May 20th

-- I skipped my session in the beginning part of the day, but I do intend to play after 10:00 pm today. - 2025, Tuesday, May 20th
+- ~~I skipped my session in the beginning part of the day, but I do intend to play after 10:00 pm today.~~

 ---